binpash/benchmarks/README.md

 ## Benchmark Suite

 > _It's a suite that has benchmarks in it.
-For now, only oneliners is set up_
+For now, oneliners & max-temp are set up_

 ## Running Benchmarks